The Waiting Room

 This oncology clinician is passionate about patients being able to get the care they need.
 But every day he observes how social determinants of health, like access to housing, transportation or childcare, prevent this from being possible.
 “Is it ethical to start chemo for a patient who has no home to return to?” he contemplated.
 “Who was this system designed for?

+As our conversation unfolded, I found myself more and more curious about why he cared so deeply about improving healthcare, so I inquired.
 “I’m Lebanese,” he began.
 “I grew up in Beirut during the civil war.
 People died in the streets every day and human life didn’t matter to those doing the killing.
 This is why I chose to go into the medical field.”

 His openness brought me to tears.
 “When I reflect on what I see in healthcare today, I find myself wondering: how much better are we, really?” he said.
 “But everyone can do something small within the sphere of their control.
 Back home, my focus was education.
-Today my focus is each human being in front of me and remembering that we all have a story.”
+Today, my focus is on each human being in front of me and remembering that we all have a story.”

 Listener Poet Jenny Hegland